Cryizer/Pythonfirst/README.md

 # Pythonfirst
-Python Web Service From Idea to Production course Webserver no longer supported.
+Python Web Service From Idea to Production course.
+Webserver no longer supported.